jorendorff/git-ignorance/ignorance.md

 `.git/refs/remotes/<remotename>/<branchname>`.

 I suspect they figure in the algorithms for `git fetch` and `git push`.

+> What is an "upstream" branch?
+Do all branches have an upstream?
+Even
+> remote-tracking branches?

+???

 > Can you `git checkout` a remote-tracking branch?